diegotomfurtado/DesignPatterns/BehaviouralPatterns/StrategyPatterns/README.md

 # Strategy Patterns

-### Strategy is a behavioral design pattern that lets you define a family of algorithms, put each of them into a separate class, and make their objects interchangeable.
+### "Strategy is a behavioral design pattern that lets you define a family of algorithms, put each of them into a separate class, and make their objects interchangeable." by _Head First Design Patterns_

 #### Pros:
 1. Prevents the conditional statements. (switch, if, else…)